Hagafny/Homie/README.md

 ### Tech

-Parachuters uses a number of open source projects to work properly:
+Homie uses a number of open source projects to work properly:

 * [React] - client side framework
 * [node.js] - evented I/O for the backend